Perseus333/Human-Benchmark-Bots/README.md

 - [ ] Sequence Memory
 - [ ] Chimp Test

-### Extra Credit
+## Extra Credit
-The number visual memory, aim trainer, and typing test have part of the code or are inspired from [Alorans'](https://github.com/alorans) [AutoHumanBenchmark](https://github.com/alorans/AutoHumanBenchmark)
+The visual memory, aim trainer, and typing test have part of the code or are inspired from [Alorans'](https://github.com/alorans) [AutoHumanBenchmark](https://github.com/alorans/AutoHumanBenchmark)